Otokar: Buses

-Kent is the low floor full size bus line-up of Otokar used by many operators.
+Kent is the low floor full-size bus line-up of Otokar used by many operators.
+It also features a E-Kent electric bus and a Kent XL metrobus.

 Trailers and superstructures

 Otokar manufactures a wide variety of trailers and superstructures for carrying textiles, refrigerated foods, heavy mechanical goods, hazardous materials, and motor vehicles.

 Utility

 Otokar, under the Land Rover license, produced several Land Rover variants and models until 2016.
 These include the Land Rover Defender 90, Defender 110, and Defender 130 for use as utility, ambulance, and rescue vehicles.

 Military

 Otokar produces wheeled military vehicles for the Turkish Armed Forces as well as other countries.